 - Getting another prolapse.
-There is little published evidence of exactly how often prolapse recurs.
-Recurrence of a uterine prolapse probably occurs in between 15-30% after sacrospinous fixation and it is generally believed that about 3 in 10 women who have an operation for prolapse will eventually require treatment for another prolapse.
+Although this operation is very successful in treating vaginal vault prolapse, it does not always stop you from getting a prolapse of the vaginal walls in the future.
+There is very little published evidence of exactly how often prolapse recurs.
+Recurrence of the same prolapse probably occurs in about 1 in 10 cases but it is generally believed that about 3 in 10 women who have an operation for prolapse will eventually require treatment for another prolapse.
 This is because the vaginal tissue is weak.
-Sometimes even though another prolapse develops it is not bothersome enough to require further treatment. - What can I do?
-Keeping your weight normal for your height (normal BMI), avoiding unnecessary heavy lifting, and not straining on the toilet, may help prevent a further prolapse, although even if you are very careful it does not always prevent it. - Failure to cure symptoms.
-Even if the operation cures your prolapse it may fail to improve your symptoms.
+Sometimes even though another prolapse develops it is not bothersome enough to require further treatment.

-- Overactive bladder symptoms (urinary urgency and

-frequency with or without incontinence) usually improve after the operation, but occasionally can start or worsen after the operation.

 What can I do?
+Keeping your weight normal for your height (normal BMI), avoiding unnecessary heavy lifting, and not straining on the toilet, may help prevent a further prolapse, although even if you are very careful it does not always prevent it.
-If you experience this, please let your doctor know so that treatment can be arranged.

-- Stress incontinence.
+- Failure to cure symptoms.
+Even if the operation cures your prolapse it may fail to improve your symptoms. - Overactive bladder symptoms (urinary urgency and frequency with or without incontinence) usually improve after the operation, but occasionally can start or worsen after the operation.
+What can I do?
+If you experience this, please let your doctor know so that treatment can be arranged. - Stress incontinence.
 Having a large prolapse sometimes causes some kinking of the tube through which you pass urine (urethra).
 This can be enough to stop urine leaks on coughing, laughing or sneezing.
 By correcting the prolapse this kink gets straightened out and the leaks are no longer stopped.
 It is difficult to define an exact risk but it is reported to be in the order of 10% (1 in 10).
 What can I do?
-Doing pelvic floor exercises regularly can help to prevent stress incontinence.

-- Bladder emptying or voiding problems generally improve after surgery for prolapse but there may be problems emptying the bladder in the first few days.
+Doing pelvic floor exercises regularly can help to prevent stress incontinence. - Bladder emptying or voiding problems generally improve after surgery for prolapse but there may be problems emptying the bladder in the first few days.
 Your doctor may wish to do bladder tests (urodynamics) prior to surgery to predict post-operative voiding difficulties.
 There can be persistence of voiding problems in 1 in 10 women.
 What can I do?
 If you experience difficulty passing urine, you may wish to lean forwards or even stand slightly to allow better emptying of your bladder.
 Make sure that you have your legs apart than having your knees together when sitting on the toilet.
 Waiting for two minutes after the initial void and trying again may help.
 This is known as the double void technique.

-A change in the way your bowel works.
+- A change in the way your bowel works.
 Some patients experience worsening constipation following surgery.
 This may resolve with time.
 It is important to try to avoid being constipated following surgery to reduce prolapse recurrence.
 What can I do?
-If you are struggling with constipation after simple changes in diet and fluid intake, your doctor/GP may prescribe some laxatives.

-- Painful sexual intercourse.
-The healing usually takes about six weeks.
+If you are struggling with constipation after simple changes in diet and fluid intake, your doctor/GP may prescribe some laxatives. - Painful sexual intercourse.
+Once the abdominal wounds are comfortable, there is nothing to stop you from having sex.
+The healing usually takes about 6 weeks.
 Some women find sex is uncomfortable at first, but it gets better with time.
-Occasionally, pain on intercourse can be long-term or permanent. - Altered sensation during intercourse.
+Occasionally pain on intercourse can be long-term or permanent.
+Pain on intercourse is less common after this surgery than after vaginal surgery. - Altered sensation during intercourse.
 Sometimes the sensation during intercourse may be less and occasionally orgasm may be less intense.
-On the other hand, repair of your prolapse may improve it.
+On the other hand repair of your prolapse may improve it.

-Specific risks of sacrospinous fixation
+Specific risks of Sacrocolpopexy